Nitr4m12/spla2n-files/README.md

 Follow the instructions on https://botw.link, replacing botw's nso for splatoon's nso.

 # DISCLAIMER
-As of now, this repository is **not** meant to be a full-decompilation of Splatoon 2.
+As of now, this repository is **not** for a full-decompilation of Splatoon 2.
 This is mostly meant to help in decompilation of libraries for which Splatoon 2 has symbols for, such as [xlink2](https://github.com/Nitr4m12/xlink2).
 If you'd like to start a decompilation project using this repository as a base, you're welcome to fork it and tweak it as you like.